 Tax Stabilization Incentive: Provides an incentive for Rhode Island municipalities to enter into tax stabilization agreements (TSA) of up to 10% of forgone tax revenue reimbursed to a local municipality for 12 years.
 Projects must be more than or equal to $10 million and create 50 jobs (50% for Hope Communities).

-Employer’s Apprenticeship Tax Credit: Employers of registered full-time apprentices in the metal and plastic industries are eligible for an annual corporate tax credit of 50% of the actual wages paid to the qualifying apprentice, or $4,800, whichever is less.
+Machine Tool / Plastics Process Apprenticeship Credit: Employers of registered full-time apprentices in the metal and plastic industries are eligible for an annual corporate tax credit of 50 percent of the actual wages paid to the qualifying apprentice, or $4,800, whichever is less.
 The number of apprenticeships for which tax credit is allowed must exceed the average number of apprenticeships begun during the five preceding income years.
-The following trades are eligible: machinist, toolmaker, model-maker, gage maker, pattern-maker, plastic process technician, tool and machine setter, die- sinker, mold-maker, tool and die maker, and machine tool repair.
-For more information, visit the Department of Labor & Training and read the Rhode Island General Law.
+Registered apprenticeship programs include: machinist, toolmaker, model maker, gage maker, pattern maker, plastic process technician, tool and machine setter, die sinker, mold maker, tool and die maker, and machine tool repair.